TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 - Changed textures next to money text and gen power window title texts

 v1.2:
+- Added high resolution textures for 3840x2160 and 2560x1440 presets
+- Added slight transparency to major areas of the Command Bar
 - Added DDS DXT formats for all textures
 - Added new Quit Menu for Single Player
 - Decreased faction icon sizes in Upgrades Window